nathanlf/the-great-gatsby/src/newsletter-issues/4.1/index.md

 title: "Internal Newsletter Volume 4, Issue 1"
 date: "2024-01"
 edition: "4.1"
+blurb: >
-blurb: "The January edition of the RENCI Internal Newsletter includes important messages from ACIS and Finance, new features and requests from the Dashboard group, opportunities to participate in hackathons and competitions, and upcoming events hosted by RENCI teams."
+  The January edition of the RENCI Internal Newsletter includes important messages from ACIS and Finance, new features and requests from the Dashboard group, opportunities to participate in hackathons and competitions, and upcoming events hosted by RENCI teams.
-cover_image:
+coverImage:
-  path: "../images/4.1.png"
+  path: "cover-image.png"
+  caption: >
-  caption: "Pictured: The Communications Team working on a project for RENCI’s
+    Pictured: The Communications Team working on a project for RENCI’s 20th Anniversary.
-    20th Anniversary."
 ---

 # Notes From OOD